 Soluble Fiber vs. Insoluble Fiber: What's The Difference & Do I Need Both?

-We talked to a handful of registered dietitians to get the lowdown on the different types of fiber—what they are and what they do—and compiled some of their best advice for making sure you get what you need every day.
+We talked to a handful of registered dietitians to get the lowdown on the different types of fiber (i.e., what they are and what they do) and compiled their best advice for making sure you get what you need every day.

 Soluble vs. insoluble fiber.

-Fiber, which is found exclusively in plants, is a type of carbohydrate that your body cannot fully digest.
-There are two main types of fiber—soluble (also called viscous) and insoluble (also called bulking).
+Fiber, which is found exclusively in plants, is a type of complex carbohydrate that your body cannot fully digest.
+There are two broad categories of fiber: soluble (many are also considered viscous fibers) and insoluble (also called “bulking fiber”).
 Your body handles each type of fiber differently, and, because of that, they play different roles in your health.

-"Soluble fiber dissolves into a gel-like substance that is important to help capture and remove toxins and cholesterol from the body," explains Amy Shapiro, M.S., R.D., CDN, and founder of Real Nutrition.
+"Soluble fiber dissolves into a gel-like substance that is important to help capture and remove toxins and cholesterol from the body," explains registered dietitian Amy Shapiro, M.S., R.D., CDN.
 Insoluble fiber is not digested by the body or absorbed into the bloodstream.
 Instead, it forms the "weight" and "bulk" of stools in the body, acting as a broom of sorts by sweeping waste along and aiding evacuation.

 Benefits of soluble fiber.

-According to a 2019 Foods review, soluble fiber dissolves in water and slows down digestion, controlling how and when certain nutrients, like carbohydrates, are absorbed in the body.
-This can help support healthy blood sugar levels by stopping big surges of glucose from entering the bloodstream at once and the resulting blood sugar spikes.
-Steady blood sugar can keep your hunger in check and prevent mood swings.
-It also translates to steadier levels of insulin and a smaller chance that you'll develop insulin resistance.
+According to a 2019 Foods review, soluble fiber dissolves in water and slows down digestion1, controlling how and when certain nutrients, like carbohydrates, are absorbed in the body.
+This can help support healthy blood sugar levels by stopping big surges of glucose from entering the bloodstream at once.

-But soluble fiber has some indirect effects too.
+But soluble fiber has some indirect effects, too.
 Soluble fiber that is also fermentable (not all soluble fibers are), also known as prebiotic fiber, is an excellent source of food for the bacteria that live in your gut.
-When soluble fibers get to the colon, the bacteria feed on them, creating short-chain fatty acids, or SCFAs, like butyrate, acetate, and propionate (bioactive gut metabolites and a form of postbiotics).
-These SCFAs provide energy, support metabolism, regulate blood sugar levels, and fight off chronic inflammation.
+When these prebiotic, fermentable fibers get to the colon, the bacteria feed on them, creating short-chain fatty acids5, or SCFAs, like butyrate, acetate, and propionate (bioactive gut metabolites and a form of postbiotics).
+These SCFAs provide energy, support metabolism, regulate blood sugar levels, and bolster healthy inflammatory responses6.

 Benefits of insoluble fiber.

-Opposite of soluble fiber, insoluble fiber, which doesn't dissolve in water and passes through the digestive system intact, speeds up the rate of digestion.
-When insoluble fiber moves through the digestive tract, it pulls water into the stool, making it softer and easier to pass.
-This can help alleviate constipation and also improve overall digestive health and function.
+Insoluble fiber, which doesn't dissolve in water and passes through the digestive system intact, has more of a laxative effect7.* When insoluble fiber moves through the digestive tract, it pulls water into the stool, making it softer and easier to pass.
+This helps promote healthy elimination, as well as overall digestive health and function.

-Although there is more research on viscous (soluble) fiber and healthy body composition8, insoluble fiber may also help you maintain a healthy weight.
-In one study from The American Journal of Clinical Nutrition, participants that swapped their low-fiber breakfast cereal for a cereal high in insoluble fiber had decreased appetites and ate fewer calories throughout the day.
+Although there is more research on viscous (soluble) fiber and healthy body composition8, insoluble fiber may also help you maintain your desired weight.
+In one study from The American Journal of Clinical Nutrition, participants that swapped their low-fiber breakfast cereal for a cereal high in insoluble fiber9 had improved appetite regulation and ate fewer calories throughout the day.